CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

        3. Text input: `Prioritz Admin topic` (3)

        4. Respond By: **Today's date** (4)

-19. Navigate to this path C:\LabFiles in file explorer, select **image.png** and click open.

 20. Type **Test One** on the Choice field and click **add a picture** that is present below the Choice field.